Hermes-defi/Developer-docs/docs/contracts/Staking/SingleStakingPool.md

 ---
-title: "SingleStakingPool"
+title: 'SingleStakingPool'
 description: How does the SingleStakingPool contract work?
 Why is it written that way?
 author: Hermes Team
 sidebar: true
-tags: ["solidity", "hermes", "staking"]
+tags: ['solidity', 'hermes', 'staking']
 skill: intermediate
 published: 2022-05-14
 lang: en
 sidebar_position: 7
 ---

 # SingleStakingPool

 [This contract](https://github.com/Hermes-defi/hermes-swap/blob/main/contracts/SingleStakingPool.sol) is a representation of Single-stake.
 Single-stake pools is where only one type of token is needed to stake.
 No LP token-making is required, but the concept is similar to making a liquidity token (LP), and staking that LP in a farm to earn other tokens.

 ### SingleStakingPool.sol

 ```solidity
 contract StakingPool is Ownable, Initializable {